fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Message Identity

 A message's identity is composed of its schema, together with its temporal scope, metadata, parameter values, and indirect export properties.
-Concretely, the full content of the `registry`, `when`, `parameters`, `metadata` `results`, and `export` sections taken together comprise the message's identity.
+Concretely, the full content of the `registry`, `when`, `parameters`, `metadata`, `results`, and `export` sections taken together comprise the message's identity.

 One convenience feature complicates this somewhat: when the temporal scope is not absolute, multiple specifications may have the same literal temporal scope but refer to different measurements.
 In this case, the current time at the client or component when a message is invoked must be taken as part of the message's identity as well.
 Implementations may use hashes over the values of the message's identity sections to uniquely identify messages; e.g. to generate message tokens.

 # Representations and Session Protocols

-The mPlane protocol is defined as an abstract data model in order to support multiple representations and session protocols.
+The mPlane protocol is built atop an abstract data model in order to support multiple representations and session protocols.
 The canonical representation supported by the present reference implementation involves JSON ([RFC 7159](http://tools.ietf.org/html/7159)) objects transported via HTTP ([RFC 7230](http://tools.ietf.org/html/7230)) over TLS ([RFC 5246](http://tools.ietf.org/html/5246))(HTTPS).

 ## JSON representation